 On Thursday, First Selectman Camillo explained that there was not an awareness that the gift of the mural required RTM approval.

-Once the artist put paintbrush to concrete wall Camillo said he heard from the Budget Oversight Committee that the approval should have gone through the RTM.
+Once the artist put paintbrush to concrete wall Camillo said he heard from the Budget Overview Committee that the approval should have gone through the RTM.

 At that point Camillo asked the artist to pause the painting so he could consult town attorney Barbara Schellenberg.

 He said Schellenberg’s research led to a memo from Aamina Ahmad opining on the offer of an anonymous gift in 1996 of $900 to the Town for the purchase of Tasers by the Greenwich Police Dept. Ahmad said there was an opinion from then Greenwich Town Attorney John Meerbergen saying there was but one procedure for the acceptance of gifts, “no matter how small, other than seeking approval from the RTM and the BET…”